descostesn/GenomicBoxGui/README.md

 ## Manifesto

 Research in genomics often needs standard analysis to enable a first investigation of the data.
-This often involves very often meta-gene profiling with ChIP-seq, rough peak detection, or differential expression on annotated genes with RNA-seq.
+This involves very often meta-gene profiling with ChIP-seq, rough peak detection, or differential expression on annotated genes with RNA-seq.
 Moreover, obtaining bigwigs to visualize the results of an experiment is an absolute priority for the biologist.
 Waiting for the